 Funny British name.
 One simple dish.
 A combination of lightly fried cabbage and mashed potatoes, bubble and squeak is so easy peasy that you can make it completely with leftovers.
 If you fancy stretching your dollar and see your extra food put to use than tossed in the rubbish, this is the food for you.
 No leftovers?
 You can, of course, prepare mashed potatoes and saute up some cabbage and then assemble your bubble and squeak.

-If you don’t have cabbage, like this beautiful crinkly savoy here, many other greens can work.
+If you don’t have cabbage, many other greens can work.
 Spinach, kale, or bok choy are some good alternatives available now.

 Whether already cooked or not, we need the cabbage in small strips to easily mix with the potatoes.
 Take the leaves, stack them together and roll them up.
 Slice into strips.
 If not cooked already, saute in a little oil until tender.